dolphindb/api-java/README.md

 ### 8. Data type conversion between DolphinDB and Java

 Java API provides objects that correspond to DolphinDB data types.
-They are usually named as Basic+ `<DataType>`, such as BasicInt, BasicDate, and so on.
+They are usually named as Basic+ \<DataType\>, such as BasicInt, BasicDate, etc.

-For certain basic Java types, we can directly create the corresponding DolphinDB data types such as `new BasicInt(4)`, `new BasicDouble(1.23)`.
+The majority of DolphinDB data types can be constructed based on basic Java types.
+For examples, INT in DolphinDB from 'new BasicInt(4)', DOUBLE in DolphinDB from 'new BasicDouble(1.23)'.
 The following Java types, however, need to be converted.

-- `CHAR` type: The `CHAR` type in DolphinDB is stored as a Byte, so use the `BasicByte` type to construct `CHAR` in the Java API, for example `new BasicByte((byte)'c')`
+- CHAR type: as the CHAR type in DolphinDB is stored as a byte, we can use the BasicByte type to construct CHAR in Java API, for example 'new BasicByte((byte)'c')'.
-- `SYMBOL` type: The `SYMBOL` type in DolphinDB is an optimization of strings, which can improve the efficiency of DolphinDB for string data storage and query, but this type is not needed in Java, so Java API does not provide `BasicSymbol `This kind of object can be processed directly with `BasicString`.
+- SYMBOL type: the SYMBOL type in DolphinDB is stored as INT to improve the efficiency of storage and query of strings, but this type is not needed in Java, so Java API does not provide BasicSymbol.
+This kind of object can be processed directly with `BasicString`.
 - Temporal types: Temporal data types are stored as int or long type in DolphinDB.
 DolphinDB provides 9 temporal data types: date, month, time, minute, second, datetime, timestamp, nanotime, nanotimestamp, the highest precision can be Nanoseconds.
 For a detailed description, refer to [DolphinDB Timing Type and Conversion] (https://www.dolphindb.com/cn/help/TemporalTypeandConversion.html).
 Since Java also provides data types such as LocalDate, LocalTime, LocalDateTime and YearMonth, Java API provides all Java temporal types and conversion functions between int or long in the Utils class.

 The following script shows the correspondence between DolphinDB temporal types in Java API and Java native time types: